Animation: Weak

 There are two big stories in Spice and Wolf.
 The first has to do with currency depreciation..
 I guess that's the best way to describe it.
 Did you just hear that right?
 Yes, you see the thing Spice and Wolf is known for (aside from wolf girl) is its focus on economics.
 Lawrence being a merchant isn't just a throw away plot device, it's a core aspect of this series.
 The first story starts around financial intrigues of currency, but ends up too convoluted for its own good.
 The end turns out well enough, but it felt like there were some key details missing, or perhaps it just moved too quickly across them in a way that's easy to get lost.

-The second story deals with Lawrence getting stuck in a speculative deal that goes bad.
-For some reason it's hard to relate to the merchant ways of Lawrence when he keeps screwing up all these deals so badly.
+The second story deals with Lawrence stuck in a speculative deal gone bad.
+It's hard to relate to the merchant ways of Lawrence when he's always screwing up so badly.
 This story drags until the last two episodes.
 It's not bad, but seems like it's missing something.

-The animation itself is generally ok, but nothing spectacular.
-There isn't a lot of action in Spice and Wolf, which is good because things don't move very fluidly when there is.
+The animation is okay, but nothing spectacular.
+There much action in Spice and Wolf, which is good because things don't move very fluidly when there is.
 I don't suppose I need to talk about the nice character designs aside from OMG adorable wolf girl, although everyone who isn't a main character looks pretty generic.
 The music attempts to replicate either a lively medieval feel, or soothing classical composition.
 It sounds a little too synthetic to fully pull that off.
 The intro sequence was nice and the ending sung in English by a Japanese girl is unintentionally amusing.

 Spice and Wolf is deficient when considering it's potential.
-Even so, it's a refreshing concept that makes well worth watching.
-Thinking back to the manga, I have the feeling that this series can improve if it can better capture the elements that make the manga so popular.
+Even so, it's a refreshing concept making it worth watching.
+Thinking back to the manga, I have the feeling this series can improve if better capturing the elements which make the manga so popular.
 Thus I have high hopes for the second season.
 Of course I'm also looking forward to seeing more of the adorable wolf girl.. er, I mean learning more about economics!
-If the premise of this anime doesn't sound interesting to you, I have my doubts Spice and Wolf will win you over and you'll probably want to skip this one.
-However if it does sound like your cup of tea, it's worth checking out simply because it's something different and done reasonably well.
+If the premise of this anime doesn't sound interesting to you, I doubt Spice and Wolf will win you over and you'll probably want to skip this one.
+I think it's worth checking into because it's different and done reasonably well.

 Quote: >